What You Should Know About Bank Fees

 Wealthfront does things differently from traditional financial institutions.
 Account fees are a big source of revenue for traditional banks (and a big headache for clients), but we don’t charge them: the Wealthfront Cash Account is account fee-free.

-Better still, our Cash Account is getting a big upgrade.
-This month, we’re adding checking features to the Wealthfront Cash Account so you can direct deposit your paycheck, pay bills and friends, and even order a debit card to use at 19,000 fee-free ATMs nationwide.
+Better still, our Cash Account got a big upgrade earlier this year.
+We enabled checking features to the Wealthfront Cash Account so you can direct deposit your paycheck, pay bills and friends, and even order a debit card to use at 19,000 free ATMs nationwide.
+You can also deposit a check with the Wealthfront app, and soon you’ll be able to send checks from the app too.
 And of course, we still won’t charge any account fees.
 In addition to our Cash Account, we offer completely free financial planning, and our Investment Account comes with a low 0.25% advisory fee.
+Plus, you can use our free service Autopilot to automate your savings strategy.

 We think it’s important to understand your financial institution’s fees so you can make an informed decision about whether or not to do business with them.
 After all, fees are essentially negative earnings.
 Evaluating the fees you’re paying should be a major factor in deciding if your banking relationship is working for you.
 We encourage you to bank with a financial institution that will help grow your wealth, not chip away at it.